Before you configure the Sun StorageTek Traffic Manager software, consider the following:

 For Sun Solaris 10 OS, fabric-connected devices are configured and made available to the host automatically during install and boot time.

-If you are performing an upgrade and want to make any Fibre Channel (FC) devices unavailable after upgrade, those devices have to be manually unconfigured using cfgadm -c unconfigure commands.
+Note - If you are performing an upgrade and want to make any Fibre Channel (FC) devices unavailable after upgrade, those devices have to be manually unconfigured using cfgadm -c unconfigure commands.
 However, to make those devices permanently unavailable to the system, you may want to consider using switch zoning or LUN masking.
 The changes made by cfgadm -c unconfigure do not persist after a reboot unless manual configuration for fabric-connected devices has been turned on.
 To find out how to disable the fabric devices discovery during boot or install, please refer to Appendix A, Manual Configuration for Fabric-Connected Devices